atropos-null/LS/py109/py109_studyguide.md

 ### Python's Parameter Passing Mechanism: Pass by Object Reference

 Python uses what's commonly called "pass by object reference" (some also call it "pass by assignment").
 This means:
-1. When you pass a variable to a function, _**Python passes a reference to the object the variable points to, not the variable itself.*
+1. When you pass a variable to a function, **_Python passes a reference to the object the variable points to, not the variable itself_**.
 2. Parameter variables inside the function become new references to the same objects.

 This explains some seemingly contradictory behaviors: